Winds-AI/Frontend-development-MCP-tools-public/docs/SETUP_GUIDE.md

 - `.env` is always read/written in `browser-tools-server/.env`.
 - npx overlays the packaged extension into `chrome-extension/` (skips `projects.json`, no backups).
 Local dev `pnpm run setup` skips copying entirely.

+### Embedding index model/provider mismatch

+If you change the embedding provider or model (e.g., switch between OpenAI and Gemini, or change model IDs), the existing semantic index may not match.
+Symptoms include an error like “Index settings mismatch” or empty/poor results.

+Fix:
+- Open the Setup UI → Embeddings tab → Reindex for the active project.
+- Ensure the correct embedding API key is present in `browser-tools-server/.env`.

 **Happy autonomous frontend development!**